cloudflare/cloudflare-docs/content/d1/platform/pricing.md

 {{<Aside type="note">}}

-Free limits are not currently enforced during the public beta.
+These free limits are not currently enforced during the public beta.

 {{</Aside>}}